wp-plugins/typo3-importer/readme.txt

 * Don't create users for authors with no email or name
 * Create top right meta links between options and import screens
 * Make best attempts to not duplicate authors as users
+* Set keywords and descriptions for All in One SEO Pack

 = 1.0.2 =
 * Update description